miscer/treadmill-garbage-collector/report/report.md

 When the mutator wishes to modify an object, it needs to read it first.
 If it attempts to read an unscanned object, the collector will mark it to be scanned (i.e. paint it grey).
 If it reads an already scanned or marked to be scanned object, no action is needed.

-Checking whether a cell is unscanned or marked to be scanned is implemented using the `mark` attribute of each cell.
-The heap has a `live_mark` attribute that contains either `True` or `False`, as described below.
-If `cell.mark == heap.live_mark`, then the cell has already been scanned or is marked to be scanned.

 # Testing

 ## Unit testing